-Our cash inflow amounts this quarter were principally driven by secured lending and asset exchange cash inflows, which constituted more than 65 percent of our LCR cash inflow amount and which were concentrated in our Institutional Securities business segment.
+Our cash inflow amounts this quarter were principally driven by secured lending and asset exchange cash inflows, which were concentrated in our Institutional Securities business segment.
 Secured lending transactions include reverse repurchase transactions and securities borrowed transactions.
 Other inflow amounts are noted in the chart in Section 5 of this document.
 The Firm's main inflow drivers primarily arose in connection with our Institutional Securities business segment.